LaurentLessard/wordlesolver/README.md

 |All 5-letter words	| "RAISE"	| Max-size |	3.521	| 73 |
 |All 5-letter words	| "SOARE" |	Max-entropy	| 3.463	| 62* |

-When using the Max-entropy heuristic (*), the worst case takes 6.
+When using the Max-entropy heuristic (*), the worst case takes 6 turns rather than 5.

 ## How well can we hope to do?